ZouJiu1/Pytorch_YOLOV3/README.md

 the training datast is coco, which website is [https://cocodataset.org/#download](https://cocodataset.org/#download)

 ## Tracking
-the tracking result is here:
+the tracking result is here: waiting for minutes

 <img src="./gif.gif" width = "100%" />
 <img src="./gifman.gif" width = "100%" />